goorockey/node-wechat-terminal/README.md

         #1 James
         #6 Harden

-- Select target to chat by contact index, and send message by `\m`
+- Select target to chat by contact index, and send message with `\m`

         Me>\contact 1
         Me => James>\m Hi